sorelmitra/learn/verifit/Readme.md

 # Introduction

 System testing (or application-level testing) is a must for every project.
-In a big company this is usually done by a dedicated QA team.
+In a big company this is usually done by a dedicated QA team or perhaps by company-wide automatic testing policies.
 But what if you're an individual working on a project or, if for any reason, there's no QA in your project?

 Automatic system testing comes to the rescue!